kbab6aoo/HowToArticles/installWordpressAndPHPMyAdminDockerCompose.md

 Because these are both official Docker images and are following all of Docker's best practices, each of these images have pre-defined, persistent volumes for you — meaning that if you restart the container, your blog posts will still be there.
 You can learn more about working with Docker volumes in the [Docker data volumes article.](https://github.com/kbab6aoo/HowToArticles/blob/myHowToArticles/workingWithDockerDataVolumes_16_04.md)

+#### Step 3:	-	Adding a PhpMyAdmin Container

+So far we have only been using official images, which the Docker team takes great pains to ensure are accurate.
+You may have noticed that we did not have to give the WordPress container any environment variables to configure it.
+As soon as we linked it up to a properly configured MariaDB container everything just worked.

+This is because there is a script inside the WordPress Docker container that actually grabs the `MYSQL_ROOT_PASSWORD` variable from our `wordpress_db`	 container and uses that to connect to WordPress.

+Let's venture out of the official image area a little bit and use a [community contributed PhpMyAdmin image].(https://hub.docker.com/r/corbinu/docker-phpmyadmin/) Go ahead and edit docker-compose.yml one more time: